Murakawa Daisuke

-Daisuke Murakawa (村川大介, Murakawa Daisuke) is a professional Go player.
+Murakawa Daisuke (村川大介, Murakawa Daisuke) is a professional Go player.

 Biography

 Murakawa was still just a 6th grader when he became a professional Go player at the Kansai Ki-in.
 He was only one month older than Iyama Yuta, making him the second youngest professional in Japan.
 This also made him the youngest Kansai Ki-in professional, edging out Yuki Satoshi by a small margin.
 Murakawa is the youngest ever tsumego (life and death) problem creator and number created.
 His rival is Iyama Yuta from the Nihon Ki-in whom he defeated in 2014 to become the Oza title holder.
 Murakawa is currently 9 dan.
 He has also won the Nagai award.